Node.js Async Iterators: for await...of, Streams, and Backpressure

 }

-The throw triggers cleanup.
-The runtime calls iterator.return(), which gives the iterator a chance to release resources.
+}That return() call gives the iterator a chance to release resources before the original error continues outward.
 For a readable stream, return() calls stream.destroy().
 For an async generator, return() triggers any finally block in the generator body.
-The error then propagates outward to wherever the for await...of lives -- typically caught by a surrounding try/catch.
+After cleanup, the error propagates to wherever the for await...of lives, usually a surrounding try/catch.

 async function findFirst(stream) {